Summer Camp Help & FAQs.

 If I must cancel, will I get a refund?

-Every camper’s tuition must be paid in full no later than the day the camp session begins.
-The tuition is refundable, less a $50 processing and cancellation fee, if the camper’s enrollment is canceled not later than one week before camp session begins.
+Every camper’s tuition must be paid in full no later than two weeks before the start of the camp session.
+The tuition is refundable, less a $50 processing and cancellation fee, if the camper’s enrollment is canceled not later than two weeks before the camp session begins.
 If the cancelation occurs within a week prior to the start of your camp session no refund will be available except in the case of a physical injury, sickness or the death of a family member.
 Homesickness and dismissal from camp are not accepted as a basis for refund.

 What does the price of camp include?